mitch354/mitch354.github.io/_posts/2020-04-30-wine-quality.markdown

 `"alcohol"`

-`"quality"`

-quality, a whole number between 1 & 10, is the output variable and what I will be trying to predict as an function of the other feautures.
+`"quality"` - a whole number between 1 & 10, is the output variable and what I will be trying to predict as an function of the other feautures.

 ```python
 redWines = pd.read_csv('winequality-red.csv', delimiter=";")